Message Part Grouping

 TypeScript (assistant-stream)

-import { createAssistantStream } from "@assistant-ui/react/assistant-stream";
+import { createAssistantStream } from "assistant-stream";

 const stream = createAssistantStream(async (controller) => {